 Lincoln Cathedral viewed from the Castle.
 The fiercest fighting was between the 2 great buildings

-The English forces took the enemy so totally by surprise that one man – according to the Histoire he was the enemy’s ‘most expert stonethrower’² – thought they were allies and continued loading the siege machinery, only to head struck from his shoulders.
+The English forces took the enemy so totally by surprise that one man – according to the Histoire he was the enemy’s ‘most expert stonethrower’² – thought they were allies and continued loading the siege machinery, only to have his head struck from his shoulders.

-Almost simultaneously, it seems, the earl of Chester had broken through a gate to the northeast and battle was joined on all sides.
+Almost simultaneously, it seems, the earl of Chester had broken through a gate to the northeast and arrived from behind the cathedral.
+Battle was joined on all sides.
 Vicious, close-quarter combat had erupted in the narrow streets, but the fiercest fighting was in front of the cathedral.
 In the midst of the melee, William Longspée took a blow from Robert of Roppesley, whose lance broke against the earl.
 The aged Marshal dealt a blow to Roppesley that the knight who, having crawled to a nearby house ‘out of fear, [he] went to hide in an upper room as quickly as he could’.³

 The Comte de Perche made his stand in front of the cathedral, rallying his troops; and it was there he took a blow from Reginald Croc which breached the eye slit of his helmet.
 Croc himself was badly wounded and died the same day.
 The Comte continued to fight, striking several blows to the Marshal’s helmet (the one he had almost forgotten to don), before falling from his horse.
 It was thought the Comte was merely stunned until someone tried to remove his helmet and it was discovered that the point of Croc’s sword had pierced the count’s eye and continued into his brain, killing him.

 With the death of their leader, the French and rebel barons lost heart and started pulling back.
 They fled downhill, to the south of the city.
-Although they briefly rallied, making an uphill assault, but the battle was lost and there was a bottleneck, made worse by a cow Stuck in the South Gate and the bridge across the Witham as the enemy forces fled.
-The rebel leaders, Saer de Quincey and Robert FitzWalter were both taken prisoner, as were many others.
+Although they briefly rallied, making an uphill assault, the battle was lost.
+There was a bottleneck as the defeated soldiers tried to escape through the city gates, made worse by a cow stuck in the South Gate and the bridge across the Witham as the enemy forces fled.
+The cow could not be moved and so the rebels butchered it – only to discover a dead cow was even harder to move.
+The rebel leaders, Saher de Quincey and Robert FitzWalter were both taken prisoner, as were many others.
 In total, about half of the enemy knights surrendered.

-A sad story is related that, after the battle, women took to the river with their children, in small boats, to escape the attentions of the victorious army.
+Sadly, in the aftermath of the battle, women took to the river with their children, in small boats, to escape the unwanted attentions of the victorious army.
 However, not knowing how to control the overloaded craft, many capsized and the women and children drowned.

 The city, which had supported the rebels, was sacked, churches included; the excommunication seen as permission that everything was fair game.
-The battle earned the name ‘The Lincoln Fair’, probably because of the amount of plunder gained by the victorious English army.
+Although, one does wonder how much choice the citizens had in siding with the rebels and their French allies – survive or die would have been the reality.
+The battle earned the name ‘The Lincoln Fair,’ possibly because of the amount of plunder gained by the victorious English army.

 Immediately the battle was won, William Marshal, earl of Pembroke, rode to Nottingham to inform the king of the victory.
 The Battle of Lincoln turned the tide of the war.
 On hearing of the battle, Louis immediately lifted his siege of Dover Castle and withdrew to London.
 His situation became desperate, his English allies were bristling against the idea of Louis giving English land as reward to his French commanders and were beginning to see the young Henry III as rightful king – after all, the son couldn’t be blamed for the actions of the father.
 In August of the same year Louis was soundly defeated at sea in the Battle of Sandwich, off the Kent coast.
 By September he had sued for peace and returned to France.